3scale/3scale-operator/doc/apimanagerbackup-reference.md

 ## Data that is not backed up

-Backups of the external databases used by 3scale is not part of the 3scale-operator functionality and has to be performed by the user appropriately
+Backups of the external databases used by 3scale are not part of the 3scale-operator functionality and has to be performed by the user appropriately

 ## APIManagerBackup